Dirt Bike Riders in Cleveland Fire Shots at Police [Video] - NewsBreak

 The riders were eventually found and indicted.
 The charges include obstruction of justice, shooting at police officers and more.

-One of the suspects didn’t show up for court and now as a warrant for his arrest.
+One of the suspects didn’t show up for court and now has a warrant for his arrest.

+Dirt Bike Riders in Cleveland Fire Shots at Police [Video] was originally published on wzakcleveland.com